Tann-chen/Dungeons/README.md

 # Dungeons
-A game developed in java
+* A game developed in java
-The whole project is devided in to 3 builds --incremental software development model
+* The whole project is devided to 3 builds --incremental software development model